 R401-1.
 Purpose.
 To establish criteria and procedures for new programs of instruction that ensure rigorous scrutiny—beginning at the institutional level and then by an institution’s peers—and encourage a range of sustainable degrees and other credentials within each institution’s mission and that meet or exceed national standards.
-This policy also creates procedures for approving or discontinuing programs and notifying the Board of Regents of changes to academic program and administrative units.
+This policy also creates procedures for approving or discontinuing programs and notifying the Board of Higher Education of changes to academic program and administrative units.

 2.1.
 Utah Code §53B-16-102, Changes in Curriculum